 Also, the fans present in it won’t create a noisy situation for you.
 In my experience with this 360mm liquid cooler, I felt the sound levels were criminally low.
 I would say it is the best silent AIO on this list.
-Check out the cpu cooler with TR4 socket compatibility.

 The reason behind such silent operations of the fans is the usage of magnetic levitation bearings.
 Corsair deserves a huge applaud for this.